Breathing & Meditation

 Quick Answer

-Box breathing (equal-ratio breathing) involves inhaling, holding, exhaling, and holding again for equal counts.
-Vata types benefit from longer counts with emphasis on grounding.
+Box breathing (equal-ratio breathing) means inhaling, holding, exhaling, and holding again for equal counts.
+Vata types benefit from longer counts with a grounding emphasis.
 Pitta types benefit from cooling variations.
 Kapha types thrive with shorter, energising patterns.
 Find Your Body Type for your ideal ratio.

 What Is Box Breathing?

-Box breathing is a powerful, simple breathing technique that involves four equal phases -- forming a "box" or square pattern:
+Box breathing is a powerful, simple technique with four equal phases.
+They form a "box" or square pattern:

 1. Inhale for a set count